RedisLabs/redislabs-docs/content/rs/developing/crdbs/_index.md

 127.0.0.1:6379> PERSIST key1
 ```

-It would win out of the three clusters hosting the CRDB as it sets the
+It would win out of the three clusters hosting the Active-Active database as it sets the
 TTL on key1 to an infinite time.

 The replica responsible for the "winning" expire value is also